8th Dragoon Regiment (France): Napoleonic Wars

 The 8th Dragoons were part of the occupation force in Naples and were sent to the coast for the 'Invasion' of Britain.
 But in 1805, they joined the Grande Armée, participating in their early victories at Austerlitz and Jena.
-They were devastated at Elyau like most cavalry units and missed the Battle of Friedland.
+They were devastated at Eylau like most cavalry units and missed the Battle of Friedland.

 In 1811, the 8th Dragoons were renamed '3rd Regiment of Light horse Lancers.'
 This name was abandoned after the Bourbon Restoration.

 From 1808 to 1811, the 8th Dragoons would operate entirely in the Iberian Peninsula in the Peninsular Wars.
 Summoned to modern day Germany in 1813, they took part in the Battle of Leipzig, in which they would be defeated.
 They will not take further action in the defense of France.

 Following Napoleon's return from exile, the 8th Dragoons once again joined the Grande Armée, becoming part of I Corp.
 Missing the Battle of Ligny, the 8th Dragoons would play a role in the Battle of Waterloo, also defeated.

-1815 - 1914
+1815 – 1914

 Bourbon Restoration

 Following Napoleon's defeat, the 8th Dragoon Regiment was reduced to just a garrison.
 1823 saw it active in Spain, and from 1825, they would be stationed at Nevers.
 They will not be affected by the changes in leadership, with the Bourbons overthrown, following two more republics.